jlerche/erlang_elixir_otp_slides/PITCHME.md

 #### Node and Process monitoring
 * `:net_kernal.monitor_nodes/1` allows calling process to register for notifications about nodes connecting and disconnecting from the cluster
 * When the `pg2` server receives a notification that a new node has connected, it merges the groups and memberships between itself and the new member's pg2 server.
-* `pg2` registers a monitor for each process which joins a group
-  - If this monitor reports that the process is down, process membership is removed from the local data
+* `pg2` registers a monitor for each process which joins a group, if monitor reports that the process is down, process membership is removed from the local data
 ---
 #### Observations
 * `pg2` uses global locks